data-analysis

 Cross-section of a solar panel: glass front sheet, EVA encapsulant, silicon cells, backsheet, and aluminum frame

-A solar panel looks deceptively simple from the outside: glass, frame, some wires sticking out the back.
-The inside is anything but.
-A typical 400W panel layers seven distinct material systems, each tuned to a specific job.
-The silicon does the actual photovoltaic work.
-Everything around it exists to protect, electrically isolate, and structurally support that silicon for 30 years on a rooftop.
-Here's the full breakdown of what's actually inside a modern panel.
+A solar panel looks simple from outside: glass, frame, a few wires.
+The inside isn't.
+A typical 400W panel layers seven distinct material systems, each tuned to one job.
+The silicon does the photovoltaic work; everything around it protects, isolates, and structurally supports that silicon for 30 years on a roof.

-TL;DR: A standard crystalline silicon panel uses seven layered material systems: tempered glass front (3.2 mm), EVA encapsulant (~0.5 mm top and bottom), silicon cells with silver paste contacts (~180 micrometers per cell), copper interconnect ribbon, polymer backsheet (Tedlar or PET), aluminum frame, and junction box with bypass diodes.
-By mass roughly 75% is glass and aluminum, 5% is silicon, the rest is polymers, copper, and small amounts of silver, lead, and other contacts.
-Silicon refining via the Siemens process at 1,100 deg C is the most energy-intensive step, consuming 50-100 kWh per kg of polysilicon.
-Each cell is sliced from a 180-microemeter wafer cut from an ingot grown by the Czochralski (mono) or cast process (poly).
-Module assembly laminates 60-72 cells in series under a vacuum at 150 deg C with EVA cross-linking.
-The IEC 61215 test standard certifies that the resulting assembly survives 1,000 hours of damp heat, 200 thermal cycles, and several other stress sequences.
-For context on how those materials handle 25-30 years of weather, see our piece on what happens when solar panels get.
+TL;DR: A standard crystalline silicon panel layers seven material systems: tempered glass front (3.2 mm), EVA encapsulant (~0.5 mm top and bottom), silicon cells with silver paste contacts (~180 micrometers), copper interconnect ribbon, polymer backsheet, aluminum frame, and a junction box with bypass diodes.
+By mass roughly 75% is glass and aluminum, 5% is silicon, the rest polymers and copper.
+Silicon refining via the Siemens process at 1,100 deg C is the most energy-intensive step, consuming 50-100 kWh per kg.
+The IEC 61215 standard certifies the assembly survives 1,000 hours of damp heat and 200 thermal cycles.
+For context on how those materials handle 25-30 years of weather, see our piece on aging solar panel materials.

-I once disassembled a damaged 290W panel that came off a roof after 12 years of service.
-The construction was surprisingly textbook, intact EVA, only minor encapsulant browning, silicon cells in good shape, but the back junction box had heat damage from a partial bypass diode failure.
-The lesson: panels age slowly through their materials, and the visible "outside" parts almost always outlive the "inside" electronics.
+I once disassembled a damaged 290W panel pulled off a roof after 12 years: intact EVA, only minor browning, cells in good shape, but the junction box had heat damage from a partial bypass diode failure.
+The lesson?
+Panels age slowly through their materials, and the visible outside parts almost always outlive the inside electronics.

 What Is Each Layer of a Solar Panel?